Evaluation of an Inpatient Opioid Use Disorder Consult Service

 Methods

-Retrospective evaluation using OUD consult service data from the preceding 3 years
+Retrospective evaluation using OUD consult service data

 Required Software